 A couple of weeks before our trip, I started two lists.
-One was a list of things to take along and the other was a list of things that needed to be done before we left (errands to run, things to buy, bill to take care of etc.).
+One was a list of things to take along and the other was a list of things that needed to be done before we left (errands to run, things to buy, bills to take care of, etc.).

 I brain dumped on my lists right away, and then throughout the next several weeks, as I continued to think of things that I wanted to be sure to take along or that needed to happen before we left, I’d take a few seconds and quickly jot them down on the appropriate list.